 The Self-Employed Mindset Makes You Smarter With Money

-Could having the self-employed mindset or thinking about your finances as a business owner leave you better off?
+Could having a self-employed mindset or thinking about your finances as a business owner leave you better off?

-Whether you’re employed, going it alone, or just worry about barrelling through your pay packet each month, the right approach can help you make the most of your income.
+Whether you’re employed, going it alone, or just worrying about barrelling through your pay package each month, the right approach can help you make the most of your income.

 Here’s how to re-think your money plan: